7 Simple Ways to Build Trust With Your Child

 Do What You Say

-Whoever walks in integrity walks securely, but whoever takes crooked paths will be found out. – Proverbs 10:9
+Whoever walks in integrity walks securely, but he who makes his way crooked will be found out.

 One of the first things that come to mind when I hear the word “trust” is communication in relationships.
 Trusting someone means clear and honest communication.
 You can’t be lying, keeping secrets, or contradicting yourself when you are trying to build trust in a relationship, and even the littlest of humans learn from these kinds of interactions.
 Here are some ways that you can use honest communication to build trust with your child:

 This is probably the most obvious way to build trust with your child.
 They will certainly remember when you promise something and then don’t follow through–even if you yourself have forgotten all about it.
 How much does God model this for us–we know that we can always trust and depend on Him!
 He always does what He says.
 Make it a point to only tell your child you are going to do something that you actually plan to do, and be clear about it.
 Vague statements on your part can hold a lot of weight for your child.
 Write it down if you have to.
 If something comes up to prevent you from keeping your word, just be honest with your child about it.
 They will learn an important lesson in trust either way!